xma711/notebook/machine_learning/sample_complexity/README.md

-This means that, when the vc dimension of the hypothesis class is finite and when the sample size is large enough, the ERM algorithm is able to find a solution that is not overfitting!!
+This means that, when the vc dimension of the hypothesis class is finite and when the sample size is large enough, the ERM algorithm is able to find a solution that is not overfitting!

 I think the intuition is that, when there is enough sample, the sample starts to represent the population well.